Differential Spaces, Vector Fields, and Orbit-Type Stratifications: Locally Complete Families of Vector Fields and Smooth Stratified Spaces

-We are interested in families of vector fields that yield a sufficiently ``nice'' partition of a subcartesian space.
+We are interested in using families of vector fields in order to obtain a ``nice'' partition of a subcartesian space.
 The condition needed to achieve this on these families is defined next.
 We then give examples.